Hugo-Carbiener/Hugo-Carbiener/README.md

 <img src="https://user-images.githubusercontent.com/41008899/193330976-6a4008de-39e4-4b4e-b760-c111f5825708.png" width="50%" height="50%">

 **Dungeon Speaker** is a *text-based* dungeon crawler inspired from [AI Dungeon](https://play.aidungeon.io/).
 We worked on it as a team of four junior students at Telecom Sudparis for our **oriented object programming** class.
 Sadly, being our first game, the build was somewhat messy and is not playable anymore.

+the first thing I implemented was the dungeon generation system.
+Without really knowing it, I coded a procedural generation algorithm to generate our dungeon.
+It took the form of a non-binary tree where each room could lead to other rooms and so on.
+Room were also procedurally seasonned with monsters, loot and random events with which the player could interact.
+The achievement I was the most proud of was the map display system.
+As mentionned, the game was text-based, so, in text, I managed to display the procedurally generated tree of rooms and corridors.

+Our game also relied on **Natural Language Processing** (NLP), to processing the sentence the player would write and translate them into actions to influence the world.
+We struggled a lot to get any results at first, but by slowly working our way up, dividing our task, we managed to get more and more bricks done.
+In the end, we had a convincing system that processed the player sentences, isolated the verbs and objects and could accurately starting the corresponding gameplay sequences.

+**Technologies used:** Java, Python, Git
+**Team size:** 4
+**Project duration:** 4 months
+**Tasks:** Natural Language Processing, Dungeon, monster and weapon procedural generation

 <br/>